wp-plugins/portfolio-slideshow/readme.txt

 Tags: slideshow, gallery, images, photos, photographs, portfolio, jquery, cycle, indexexhibit Requires at least: 3.0
 Tested up to: 3.2
-Stable tag: 1.2.0
+Stable tag: 1.2.1

 Easily add a clean and simple javascript slideshow to your site.
-The slideshow integrates well into any design, with lots of options for power users, too.
+The slideshow integrates well into any design, supports fluid-width themes, and offers lots of options for power users, too.

 For more advanced features be sure to check out our premium version of the plugin, [Portfolio Slideshow Pro](http://madebyraygun.com/lab/portfolio-slideshow/).